beet-software/dorm/docs/docs/index.md

     -> application features
 ```

-The same generated model and repository surface can be used with Memory,
+The same generated model and repository surface can be used with an in-memory
-PostgreSQL, MySQL, SQLite, MongoDB, Firebase, Firestore, or HTTP.
+engine, PostgreSQL, MySQL, SQLite, MongoDB, Firebase, Firestore, or HTTP.
 The setup
 and capabilities change with the engine, but ordinary operations do not need
 to be rewritten just because the storage boundary changes.